FirefoxBar/HeaderEditor/docs/docs/en-US/guide/install-full-version.md

 # Install Full Version

 * Firefox can install the full version directly from AMO;
-* Edge can install the full version from Edge Addons;
+* As of now, Edge users can install the full version from the Microsoft Store; if a Lite version is updated in the future, please follow the steps below to install it;
-* Chrome users please follow the steps below to install;
+* Chrome/Edge users please follow the steps below to install;

 ## Install

 * Download the latest installation package (named `HeaderEditor-x.x.x-v2.crx`) from [this address](https://github.com/FirefoxBar/HeaderEditor/releases)
-* Open `chrome://extensions/`
+* Open `chrome://extensions/` or `edge://extensions/`
 * Enable "Developer Mode"
 * Drag the downloaded crx file to the extension page